koriaf/parks-bce-integration-bookable-things/api.rst

    In which case it serves you right.

-   "from" and "until" dates in the past will return you archived slots, which is useful if you are bookable thing owner and want to update it.
+   "from" and "until" dates in the past will return you archived slots, which is useful if you are product owner and want to update it.

-   Regarding max and reserved units: some bookables support multiple persons or groups at the same time, so if ``reserved_units`` value is less than max then it still can be reserved.
+   Regarding max and reserved units: some products support multiple persons or groups at the same time, so if ``reserved_units`` value is less than max then it still can be reserved.
 We return fully booked slots as well for informational reasons - some reservations may be cancelled so worth to check later.